 The issue risk level helps our clients prioritize the fixes.
 We report Critical vulnerabilities in real-time, so the clients can start remediation even before the project is over.
 High-risk vulnerabilities demand close attention in the next few days after getting the report, while Medium-risk issues may wait a couple of weeks.
 Low-risk findings are potentially harmful or can be the building blocks for more sophisticated attacks.
 But you still must fix them: remember, if it is not essential, we do not put it in the report.

-How clients fix the vulnerabilities
+How clients fix security vulnerabilities

 Our reports are subject to a grace period: the client can get one free retest of all issues if they fix them in the next 60 days.
 In this way, we are trying to accelerate the remediation.